murlis97/portfolio-viz/README.md

 # Cool Vizualizations

-This section highlights some of my work during the Telling Stories with Data Course at CMU.
+This section highlights some of my work during the Telling Stories with Data(TSWD) Course at CMU.
 These visuals will be updated with new ones to showcase my work.

 _______